HAL 9000: 2001: A Space Odyssey (film/novel)

 While HAL's motivations are ambiguous in the film, the novel explains that the computer is unable to resolve a conflict between his general mission to relay information accurately, and orders specific to the mission requiring that he withhold from Bowman and Poole the true purpose of the mission.
 With the crew dead, HAL reasons, he would not need to lie to them.

-In the novel, the orders to disconnect HAL come from Dave and Frank's superiors on Earth.
-After Frank is killed while attempting to repair the communications antenna he is pulled away into deep space using the safety tether which is still attached to both the pod and Frank Poole's spacesuit.
-Dave begins to revive his hibernating crew mates, but is foiled when HAL vents the ship's atmosphere into the vacuum of space, killing the awakening crew members and almost killing Bowman, who is only narrowly saved when he finds his way to an emergency chamber which has its own oxygen supply and a spare space suit inside.
+In the novel, the orders to disconnect HAL come from Dave and Frank's superiors on Earth; HAL interrupts this communication with a false communications antenna failure.
+After Frank is killed while attempting to repair the antenna he is pulled away into deep space using the safety tether which is still attached to both the pod and Frank Poole's spacesuit.
+Dave begins to revive his hibernating crew mates, but is foiled when HAL vents the ship's atmosphere into the vacuum of space by overriding airlock interconnects, killing the awakening crew members and almost killing Bowman, who is only narrowly saved when he finds his way to an emergency chamber which has its own oxygen supply and a spare space suit inside.

 In both versions, Bowman then proceeds to shut down the machine.
 In the film, HAL's central core is depicted as a crawlspace full of brightly lit computer modules mounted in arrays from which they can be inserted or removed.
 Bowman shuts down HAL by removing modules from service one by one; as he does so, HAL's consciousness degrades.
 HAL finally reverts to material that was programmed into him early in his memory, including announcing the date he became operational as 12 January 1992 (in the novel, 1997).
-When HAL's logic is completely gone, he begins singing the song "Daisy Bell" as he gradually deactivates (in actuality, the first song sung by a computer, which Clarke had earlier observed at a text-to-speech demonstration).
+When HAL's logic is completely gone, he begins singing the song "Daisy Bell" as he gradually deactivates. ("Daisy Bell" is actually the first song ever sung by a computer: the IBM 7090, whose text-to-speech capabilities were observed by Clarke at its unveiling in 1961).
 HAL's final act of any significance is to prematurely play a prerecorded message from Mission Control which reveals the true reasons for the mission to Jupiter.